sohampadhye007/Road_segmentation_for_autonomous_vehicles/README.md

 ![Figure_9](https://github.com/sohampadhye007/Road_segmentation_for_autonomous_vehicles/assets/119999424/ef528542-b98a-47cb-8785-7a28d3a5db58)

 # Plot loss vs. No. of epochs
+Average loss = 0.03
 ![Figure_10](https://github.com/sohampadhye007/Road_segmentation_for_autonomous_vehicles/assets/119999424/f0437778-df95-4ba2-8a78-54d0ac516025)

+# 3.Using Detectron2 for instance segmentation
+we have also used the Detectron architecture proposed by MetaAi for instance.
+It is also a good model
 # Installation <br>
 To use this project, you will need to install the following dependencies: <br>